kubernetes-sigs/crdify/docs/validations.md

 description of a property are _generally_ safe, it is important to note that changing the semantics of a field _is_ a breaking change as it breaks expectations clients/users have made about what configuring the property does.

+### pattern

+Validates compatibility of changes to a property's pattern regular expression.
+Adding a pattern that did not previously exist or modifying the expression can tighten validation, so these changes are flagged for review.
+Removing a pattern is accepted because it broadens what values are allowed.